keithmuller/wiim_proxy/README.md

 ***Current limitation:*** Each wiim_proxy server can only control one wiim device at this time.
 Thus you would need one wiim_proxy server with a unique port number for each wiim device.
-This limitation will be looked at in the future.
+This limitation will be removed in the future.

 # How to install